 Therefore to say that there exists all the technological preconditions for full communism is certainly true, but true only in potential.
-Humanity has the technical knowledge and skills necessary to create a world of plenty for all, with leisure for all, in balance
+Humanity has the technical knowledge and skills

 We have the industrial potential for full communism, but there remain difficulties such as the need to reorganize technology and to appropriately industrialize the "Third World."
 This raises the need for some sort of phasing-in of communism.